jgallardo38/guillermogallardo-final-project/README.md

   * `readme.md`: this file contains instructions or details about the folder it is located in.
 You are reading the project-level `README.md` file right now.
 There is a `readme` in almost every folder.
   * `HR-Turnover-Analysis.Rproj` is a file that tells RStudio that this is the main folder for a project.
 Rename if you want.
-  * a few "hidden" files and folders (they start with a `.` and depending on how your OS is configured, you might not see them).
-Those are for R/RStudio and Git/GitHub and you can ignore them.

-# Package management

-It is recommended to use [renv](https://rstudio.github.io/renv/index.html) to manage R packages and increase chances of future reproducibility.
-This is required if you are using the template as part of a research project for our group.
-Otherwise, you can decide to implement `renv` or not.
-This can happen at any stage, though earlier in the project is generally better.

-If you plan to use `renv`, start by reading [the introduction to `renv` article](https://rstudio.github.io/renv/articles/renv.html) so you know how to use it.

-# Getting started

-This is a Github template repository.
-The best way to get it and start using it is [by following these steps.](https://help.github.com/en/articles/creating-a-repository-from-a-template)

-Once you got the repository, you can check out the examples by executing them in order.
-First run the processing code, which will produce the processed data.
-Then run the analysis scripts, which will take the processed data and produce some results.
-Then you can run the manuscript, poster and slides example files in any order.
-Those files pull in the generated results and display them.
-These files also pull in references from the `bibtex` file and format them according to the CSL style.